-Conditions in a hospital can increase the risk of falling, particularly for older people.
+Conditions in a hospital can increase the risk of falling Falls in Older Adults A fall is defined as unintentionally or accidentally dropping down to the ground or another lower level.
+Most falls occur when older adults with one or more physical conditions that impair mobility... read more , particularly for older adults.
 After being in bed a long time (bed rest), leg muscles can become weak and less able to squeeze the leg veins and thus force blood toward the heart.
-Thus, blood pools in the legs when people stand up, causing blood pressure to drop and making people feel dizzy or light-headed (a disorder called orthostatic hypotension).
+Thus, blood pools in the legs when people stand up, causing blood pressure to drop and making people feel dizzy or light-headed (a disorder called orthostatic hypotension Dizziness or Light-Headedness When Standing Up In some people, particularly older people, blood pressure drops excessively when they sit or stand up (a condition called orthostatic or postural hypotension).
+Symptoms of faintness, light-headedness... read more ).

 Because being in the hospital disrupts usual routines, parents who are staying in the hospital to care for a sick infant or small child may forget their usual precautions, such as keeping the crib rails up when the infant is in bed.